chloehassall27/Laundr_Game/README.md

 * Sound Effects on jumping, collecting a token, losing, and winning

 ## Installation
-To install all necessary files required for further development, run:
+To install all necessary files required for further development, open this project and run:
 ```
 npm i
 ```